bazhenov/tango/doc/commpage.md

 ### Why JSON-RPC + commpage?

 - **JSON-RPC for control and data**: Flexible, debuggable, easy to evolve.
 The samples array is returned once after the measurement loop completes, so serialization cost is a one-time expense per benchmark run.
 - **Commpage for synchronization**: The per-sample barrier between B and C must be zero-syscall and sub-microsecond.
 Atomic spin-waits on shared memory are the lowest-latency mechanism available.
-Using JSON-RPC (or any pipe-based IPC) for this would add unacceptable latency noise to every sample.
+Using JSON-RPC (or any pipe-based IPC) for this would add latency noise to every sample.

 ## Key Design Decisions